CuriousOne23/WhenMathPrays/README.md

+# Intro:
+WhenMathPrays builds open, living mathematics — models that trace emotion's arc, not as data, but as motion with heart.
+No patents.
+No paywalls.
+No reduction — only resonance.
+Use it.
+Fork it.
+Break it.
+Love it.
+Let us know what it does to you.
+We're listening.
+Push that.
+It's clean, it's calm, it's true.
+Just a door, and the door is open.

 # WhenMathPrays – Core OS™ (Rev 3.2: Im-Only Depth Scaling)

 **Love is 2-D. Love counts every shared breath.
 Love decays when forgotten.**